hazelnut-99/iotop-extension/README.md

 # iotop-extension
 An extenstion to the open-source IOTOP tool.
-Basically we fetch more fields out of taskstats when using netlink to talk with Linux kernel.
+Basically we fetch more fields out of taskstats when talking with Linux kernel via netlink.
-It can help to pinpoint the services responsible for I/O spikes
+It can help to pinpoint the services responsible for I/O spikes.

 ## Usage
 1. cd into iotop-extension directory